Update (July 10): This article has been updated with the latest 2026 US Open information.

 Choosing the Right US Open Ticket

 It’s time to rally, because the 2026 US Open is here and serving up world-class tennis.
-This year, the US Open will take place from Sunday, August 23 to Sunday, September 13 at its home at the Billie Jean King National Tennis Center in Flushing, New York.
+This year, the US Open will take place from Sunday, August 23 to Sunday, September 13 at its home at the USTA Billie Jean King National Tennis Center in Flushing, New York.
 With a variety of session passes and events like US Open Fan Week, get ready to serve up the perfect US Open experience with tickets from Ticketmaster, the Official Fan Ticket Marketplace of the US Open.

 Find everything you need to know about US Open ticket options, from Grounds Passes to premium courtside seating.

-US Open Ticket Types Explained
+US Open Ticket Types Compared

 Grounds Pass